 Figure 11: This CD5 vs Side Scatter dot plot shows all viable cells.
 CD5 is expressed on most immature and mature T cells (aqua), and at a low level on a subset of mature B cells.
 Very early immature T cells and gamma/delta T cells typically have little to no CD5 expression.
 A small subset of NK cells expresses CD5.
-Progenitors (purple) express CD5 at a level lower than mature T cells (aqua).
+A subset of T cells (aqua) has variably decreased CD5 expression.

 Figure 12: This CD34 vs Side Scatter dot plot shows all viable cells.
 CD34 is a marker of early hematopoietic progenitors.
 It is expressed on hematopoietic stem cells, early myeloid progenitors (myeloblasts), and immature B and T cells (lymphoblasts).
 CD34 positive progenitors typically have low to intermediate side scatter in the CD45 dim gate with immature B cell progenitors having lower side scatter than immature myeloid progenitors.
-Progenitors (purple) do not express CD34.
+No significant CD34 expression on T cells (aqua).

 Figure 13: This CD7 vs Side Scatter dot plot shows all viable cells.
 CD7 is expressed on immature T cells at the earliest stage of T cell development and persists throughout T cell maturation to be variably expressed on mature T cells (aqua).
-It is also uniformly expressed on NK cells (red, lower right), and dimly expressed on a subset of plasmacytoid dendritic cells and a subset of the lineage committed CD34 positive progenitors.
-Progenitors (purple) express bright CD7.
+It is also uniformly expressed on NK cells (red), and dimly expressed on a subset of plasmacytoid dendritic cells and a subset of the lineage committed CD34 positive progenitors.
+CD7 expression is variably decreased on T cells (aqua).

 Figure 14: This CD8 vs Side Scatter dot plot shows all viable cells.
 CD8 is expressed on a subset of immature and mature T cells (aqua) and defines the cytotoxic mature T cell population.
 It is variably expressed at a low level on NK cells and gamma-delta T cells.
-Progenitors (purple) do not express CD8.
+A major subset of T cells (aqua) expresses CD8.

 Figure 15.
 This CD3 vs CD56 dot plot shows all cells in the lymphocyte gate (Ly).
 T cells are defined by CD3 expression, as it is present on all mature T cells and not expressed by cells of other lineages.
-NK cells by definition do not express surface CD3, but do express CD56 is on a major subset (red, upper left).
+NK cells by definition do not express surface CD3, but do express CD56 is on a major subset (red).
 Small subsets of mature T cells also express CD56, in particular T cells with natural killer activity (NK/T cells) and gamma-delta T cells.
+CD56 is expressed at a low level on a subset of T cells.

 Figure 16.
 This CD5 vs CD3 dot plot shows all cells in the Lymphocyte gate (Ly).
 CD3 and CD5 are coexpressed on most mature T cells (aqua), although a small subset of cytotoxic T cells having a large granular lymphocyte morphology often shows reduced to absent expression of CD5.
-CD5 is not expressed on most NK cells.
+CD5 is not expressed on most NK cells (red).
+CD5 expression is variably decreased on a subset of T cells.